Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: -th elliptic integrable system associated to a -symmetric space

 the up term being the $(1,0)$-component and the down one, the $(0,1)$-component.
 Then recalling that $(S_1) + \overline{(S_2)}$ is the projection on $\g_{-1}^\C$ of (MC), we obtain that

-and the only new information (in addition to (MC)) given by the determined elliptic integrable system in this case is $(S_\mk^{(1,0)})$.\\ In terms of the geometric map, $f\colon L\to G/G_0$, we have according to remark~\ref{nabla1} the following geometric interpretation\footnote{ See also section~\ref{affineharmonic}, theorem~\ref{thm3sym}.}:
+and the only new information (in addition to (MC)) given by the determined elliptic integrable system in this case is $(S_\mk^{(1,0)})$.\\ In terms of the geometric map, $f\colon L\to G/G_0$, we have according to remark~\ref{nabla1} the following geometric interpretation: